Aristarkh4/fun-ctional/prepend/README.md

 [home](../README.md) &gt; `prepend`

-Returns a new list containing the contents of the given list, followed by the given element.
+Returns a new list containing the contents of the given list, preceded by the given element.

 ```js
 import { prepend } from 'ramda'